EDI2XML

 EDI has been evolving with different versions, revisions and sub-revisions.
 For example, in the X12 standard EDI format, I started my EDI career with the EDI version 3010.
 Today, we are working with much higher EDI versions such as 4010, 5010, 5020… It is important to note that within each one of the above versions, different revisions might exist.

-EDI transactions and documents
+EDI Transactions and Documents

 Read: How does EDI2XML work ?